'Ramsdale is crazy and Leno's amazing' - Arsenal keeper Okonkwo reflects on dream year as loan move approaches

 “Getting loads of games will prepare me for one day hopefully being No.1 and playing in the Premier League.
 That’s my goal.

-“Then, my future goal is winning trophies.
+“Then, my future goal is winning trophies, stuff like that.
 But it’s all in stages.

 “I just have to keep working every day, staying focused and, hopefully, in time, it will come together.”